arturogalan/ntfs-mac-automator/README.md

 ## As a service:
 Applescript to make writable NTFS volumes.
 Unzip a double click, accept to install the service.
-Once is instaled when right click in Finder over the selected volume in services or quick actions the utility should appear.
+Once is installed when right click in Finder over a selected volume, then in _services_ or _quick actions_ option the utility should appear.

 ## [Download the NTFS service](https://github.com/arturogalan/ntfs-mac-automator/raw/master/NTFS%20service.zip "Download the NTFS service")

 ## As a folder action (automatic detection of Volumes folder)
-Applescript to easily make writable NTFS volumes in MAC, just download the zipped file and double click it to install as a ✨**Mac Folder action**✨
+Applescript to easily make writable NTFS volumes in MAC, just download the zipped file and double click it to install as a ✨**Mac Folder action**✨then when a volume is added it should auto-detect it and prompt the user to make it writable

 ## [Download the NTFS folder action](https://github.com/arturogalan/ntfs-mac-automator/raw/master/NTFS%20writable%20utility.zip "Download the NTFS folder action")

 ![NTFS utility](https://github.com/arturogalan/ntfs-mac-automator/blob/master/images/NTFSUtility1.gif)

+## Customize the script:

 If you want to change the code or the literals, you can [edit the script](https://github.com/arturogalan/ntfs-mac-automator/blob/master/src/NTFS_writable_utility_AppleScript.txt) code and then save it in Automator.
 To do this: